lbharath-07/todo-list/README.md

 # todo-list
-todo list project using js
+todo list project using html,css and javascript
+# #internshipatoasis